pannal/obs-hw-offload/README.md

 NDI input, transcoding it using VAAPI and sending it to your RTMP target (custom RTMP, Twitch etc.).

 ### Note
-This still uses `vaapih264enc` which is "deprecated" since GStreamer 1.22, but it's much more stable than `vah264lpenc` (or `vah264enc`, untested) right now.
+This still uses `vaapih264enc` which is "deprecated" since GStreamer 1.22, but it's much more performant than the low-power/non-shader-based`vah264lpenc` (vah264enc` would be preferred but isn't always available) right now.
 This might change in the future.

 ## Requirements
 * VAAPI-compatible hardware/driver on host OS